MurgaNS/Timesheet-Application/.idea/README.md

 will be sent, where the user will be able to set the desired password

-USER(team leader, worker) and ADMIN***
+Team leader, worker and ADMIN***
 Timesheet:
-Allow the user or admin to see his own timesheet for month in the table with all days in current month.
-User or admin can switch between months.
+Allow the team leader,worker or admin to see his own timesheet for month in the table with all days in current month.
+They can switch between months.
-User or admin should be able to see how many hours he worked on which day of the month and see the total number of working hours for selected month. when the user or admin clicks on the hours in a certain date, allow them to send report by selecting necessary fields( client, project, category, hours) and optional fields(description and overtime).
-After filling fields, allow the user or admin to save the changes and send report.
+They should be able to see how many hours he worked on which day of the month and see the total number of working hours for selected month. when they click on the hours in a certain date, allow them to send report by selecting necessary fields( client, project, category, hours) and optional fields(description and overtime).
+After filling fields, allow them to save the changes and send report.
-User or admin can switch left and right for the previous and next week, to select days in the selected week and to go back to monthly view.
+They can switch left and right for the previous and next week, to select days in the selected week and to go back to monthly view.

-USER(team leader) and ADMIN***
+Team leader and ADMIN***
 Reports:
-Allow the admin and user(team leader) to have an overview of all reports and to filter them by: selecting an employee, client, project and category.
-Also, admin should be able to search reports by quick date by week(this week, next week, last week), quick date by month(this month, next month, last month), start date and end date.
+Allow the admin and team leader to have an overview of all reports and to filter them by: selecting an employee, client, project and category.
+Also, to search reports by quick date by week(this week, next week, last week), quick date by month(this month, next month, last month), start date and end date.
 Admin, and team leader should be able to reset all filter options, to search and to search overtime.
 When the search is finished, it should display some table with the data(date, employees, projects, categories, description and time).
 Bellow table should be number of all reports found.
-After displaying all the requested data, enable the print of that report, create pdf and export to excel.
+After displaying all the requested data, create options for: print of that report, create pdf and export to excel.